coverclock/com-diag-hazer/README.md

 * producer - consumes data from serial port and forwards as datagrams.
 * provider - consumes datagrams and forwards to serial port.
 * proxy - receive UDP packets from the Base and forward to the Rover.
+* router - routes UDP packets received from a base to all rovers.
 * rover - configures and runs an Ardusimple SimpleRTK2B board as a mobile rover.
+* rtktool - serves as Tumbleweed's point-to-multipoint datagram router.

 # Functional Tests